Garreth Carvell: Background

 Carvell was born in Leeds, West Yorkshire, England.

 Playing career

+Club career

-Carvell made his Super League début for Leeds in 1997's Super League II as a 16-year-old against the Sheffield Eagles on Friday 22 August 1997.
+Carvell joined Leeds from junior club Stanningley in 1996.
+He made his Super League début as a 17-year-old against the Sheffield Eagles on Friday 22 August 1997.

 After a successful loan spell at the newly formed Gateshead Thunder in 1999, he signed for Hull F.C. in 2000 where he developed into one of the top s in the country, helping Hull F.C. to win the 2005 Challenge Cup Final.